5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Fake_Apple_RTC_(SSDT-ARTC)/README.md

 # Fake Apple Realtime Clock (`SSDT-ARTC`)
-Adds ARTC device to IORegistry in macOS – nothing more.
+Adds `ARTC` device to IORegistry in macOS – nothing more.
 My research showed that `ARTC` is present in the IORegistries of Macs with Coffee Lake, Comet Lake, Ice Lake and Xeon W CPUs.
-When added,x it is listed in IOreg as "ARTC" (Apple Realtime Clock) while the actual clock in use is "RTC".
+When added, it is listed in IOreg as "ARTC" (Apple Realtime Clock) while the actual clock in use is "RTC".

-It uses `ACPI000E` as Hardware ID (HID), which is identical to the `AWAC` Clock found in DSTDs of modern systems (300-series and newer).
+It has `ACPI000E` as Hardware ID (HID), which is identical to the `AWAC` Clock found in DSTDs of modern systems (300-series and newer).

 Appllicable to **SMBIOS**: